Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/testing/testing-development.md

 The testing framework, including [Jest](https://jestjs.io/api) and [react-test-renderer](https://www.npmjs.com/package/react-test-renderer), is included in the frontend environment.

-Follow these conventions when naming JavaScript test scripts and methods:
+Follow these two conventions when naming JavaScript test scripts and methods:
 1. Use the file name of tested JavaScript scripts, suffixed with ".test", and store it in the same directory.
 	```
 	/example/src/component.js		// This component is being tested.